 There are many weapon types in The Elder Scrolls Online, each with their own advantages, disadvantages and purposes.
 For tanking there are a selection of weapons that are ideal.
 We will discuss them here.

 One-handed weapon and shield

 The classic tanking weapon choice is a one-handed weapon and a shield.
 This is the most common choice, and is usable for all content in the game.
 If you are a total beginner I highly recommend you start out using this.

 There are four types of one-handed weapons in the game: swords, daggers, hammers and axes.
 Which one you use is irrelevant, as a tank they will all do exactly the same, so feel free to pick your favourite or simply the one that is easiest to acquire.
 Shields only come in one type, just a regular shield.
 All one-handed weapons are blacksmithing items, while shields are woodworking items.

 The one-handed and shield skill tree brings some excellent active and passives skills to the table for tanks.
 The Heroic Slash skill makes sure enemies do less damage and also gives you a nice ultimate regeneration bonus.
 Pierce Armor lowers the resistances of the enemy and is a very effective taunt skill.
-Absorb Missile is a great skill for absorbing spells cast on you, it also gives you a passive 8% block cost reduction and 8% damage mitigation just for having it slotted.
+Defensive Posture increases your block mitigation even further.